sam-zalewski/bma-polling/README.md

 # A Bayesian Approach for Combining Stratified Election Polls

 This repository contains the explanation and application of a Bayesian statistical method I developed to interpret the results of demographic-stratified election polls.
-I mainly wanted to make my report easily accessible in pdf form, but I also thought it would be useful to upload support for my text by including the entire script used to generate my analysis, along with the formatted data I used as input.
+The main format of my project is the attached pdf, but I thought it would be useful to upload support for the paper by including the script used to generate my analysis, along with the formatted data I used as input.

 ### Contents